georgejecook/xamarinFastCell/README.md

 ## Bonus - fastImage!
 Another major issue of slowness on xamarin is the downloading of images into cells.
 On iOS we use SDWebImage and other cool libraries to help with that.

-This project also contains our FastImage wrapper, which will give you all the benefits of SDWebImage.
+This project also contains our FastImage wrapper, which will give you all the benefits of SDWebImage on iOS and the MonoDroidToolkit's ImageLoader on Android [https://github.com/jamesmontemagno/MonoDroidToolkit](https://github.com/jamesmontemagno/MonoDroidToolkit)

 	UserThumbnailView.ImageUrl = mediaItem.ImagePath ?? "";

+###Limitations
+I've been surprised to find that bindings work.

+However I can't find a way to get different sized rows working.
+I'm presuming that wont' be possible at this time.
+Hopefully Xamarin will adopt this idea (fix imo) into their framework sooner than later.